rieckpil/custom-maven-archetypes/README.md

 After Open Liberty successfully started visit `http://localhost:9080/resources/sample`

-## Java EE 8 with Microprofile 2.0.1
+## Java EE 8 with Microprofile 2.0.1 and Java 8

 With this Maven archetype you can bootstrap a simple Java EE 8 application in seconds.
 This archetype contains the following files/dependencies: